habudala/My-OWN-Self-built-Memory-Game/README.md

 ### My Own Memorygame Built Entirely by Myself (Not Copied in Class)
+### DISCLAIMER: I AM ONLY USING JAVASCRIPT TO BUILD THIS GAME.
+I AM WELL AWARE THAT THERE ARE OTHER TOOLS OUT THERE THAT WOULD MAKE IT EASIER, AND FASTER, HOWEVER IT IS MY CHOICE TO USE NOTHING BUT JS.
+THIS IS A PRACTICE EXERCISE, AND NOT PRODUCTION QUALITY CODE.
+I MAY REDO IT IN JQUERY LATER IN THE FUTURE.

 #### I have updated my previous memory game, and built upon the existing logic, however, I've decided to showcase this one separately, because while building this one, I had to change a lot of elements, and utilize completely different approach.
 This version relies heavily upon DOM traversal tools, including properties such as firstElementChild, lastElementChild, parentNode, etc. Since I had to change some major components to have it work with the images, I decided to put this one in a separete file, just as a comparison to the last (original) version.
 This version, however, features elements such as CSS3 flipping effects (which was a goal of mine to add to the original).